benjvi/benjvi.github.io/_posts/2016-11-13-Kubernetes-TLS.md

 #### Master

-api server
+apiserver
  - Supports server certs for serving the API, and clients can authenticate with client certs
  - Supports client certs for connecting to etcd
  - Supports client certs for connecting to kubelet scheduler
  - supports client certs for connecting to api server controller-manager
  - supports client certs for connecting to api server

 #### Worker

 kubelet
  - Supports server certs enabling connections for `kubectl exec`, and clients can authenticate with client certs
  - Supports client certs for connecting to api server kube-proxy
 - supports client certs for connecting to api server (why does this connect to api server??)

 The documentation on some of these capabilities is pretty poor, but at least for the components that connect to the API server, the authorization information can usually be loaded through [kubeconfig](http://kubernetes.io/docs/user-guide/kubeconfig-file/).